-Today, fentanyls are extensively used for anesthesia and analgesia.
+Today, fentanyl is extensively used for anesthesia and analgesia.
 Duragesic®, for example, is a transdermal patch used in chronic pain management, and Actiq® is a solid formulation of fentanyl citrate on a stick that dissolves slowly in the mouth for transmucosal absorption.
 Actiq® is intended for opiate-tolerant individuals and is effective in treating breakthrough pain in cancer patients.
-Carfentanil (Wildnil®) is an analogue of fentanyl with an analgesic potency 10,000 times that of morphine and is used in veterinary practice to immobilize certain large animals.
+Carfentanil (Wildnil®) is an analog of fentanyl with an analgesic potency 10,000 times that of morphine and is used in veterinary practice to immobilize certain large animals.

-Illicit use of pharmaceutical fentanyls first appeared in the mid-1970s in the medical community and continues to be a problem in the United States.
-To date, over 12 different analogues of fentanyl have been produced clandestinely and identified in the U.S. drug traffic.
-The biological effects of the fentanyls are indistinguishable from those of heroin, with the exception that the fentanyls may be hundreds of times more potent.
-Fentanyls are most commonly used by intravenous administration, but like heroin, they may also be smoked or snorted.
+Illicit use of pharmaceutical fentanyl first appeared in the mid-1970s in the medical community and continues to be a problem in the United States.
+To date, over 12 different analogs of fentanyl have been produced clandestinely and identified in the U.S. drug traffic.
+The biological effects of the fentanyl are indistinguishable from those of heroin, with the exception that the fentanyl may be hundreds of times more potent.
+Fentanyl is most commonly used by the intravenous administration, but like heroin, they may also be smoked or snorted.

 Source: DEA Diversion Control Program Drop dead and suicide packets are street terms for fentanyl products.